Revenue growth is one of the factors to consider when buying a stock. It’s no exception for General Motors (NYSE:GM).

 GM saw the worst revenue drop in Q2 2020 when YoY growth rate posted -50% as shown in the chart.

 On average, GM’s revenue YoY growth rate is around -5%.
 In other words, quarterly revenue year over year growth has slightly declined on average of 5% in the past 5 years.

 Chart of GM’s Quarterly Operating Income

-With all the revenues that GM has been generating, how do they translate to operating profits or incomes?
+With all the revenues and sales that GM has been generating, how do they translate to profitability?

-In this matter, I have created the chart above that illustrates GM quarterly operating income from 2015 to 2020.
+In this matter, I have created the chart above that illustrates GM quarterly operating profit from 2015 to 2020.

-Operating income is the profit measured after all costs and expenses of running the business are deducted.
-As such, operating income focuses on the strength of GM’s core business by excluding all non-core business items.
+As such, operating income focuses on the strength of GM’s core business by excluding all non-core businesses.

 Chart of GM’s Operating Margin

 The operating income may not tell us the whole picture.

 As such, we will look at GM’s operating margin in this discussion to find out the percentage of revenue that is converted to operating profit.